-A Usually people collect by genres, the strongest areas are James Bond, Star Wars, Hammer Horror, westerns and sci-fi.
+Usually people collect by genres, the strongest areas are James Bond, Star Wars, Hammer Horror, westerns and sci-fi.
 Good artwork on a poster is usually a factor in how collectable the movie is.
 We also have some collectors who focus on poster artists as they all had their own style.
 Current trends influences what people collect.
-For example, every time a new James Bond or Star Wars movie is released the interest in the older posters increases.
+For example, every time a new James Bond or Star Wars movie is released the interest in buying vintage posters of the older films increases.

 What would be your Holy Grail movie poster?